Class GlopParameters

 public boolean hasProvideStrongOptimalGuarantee()If true, then when the solver returns a solution with an OPTIMAL status, we can guarantee that: - The primal variable are in their bounds. - The dual variable are in their bounds. - If we modify each component of the right-hand side a bit and each component of the objective function a bit, then the pair (primal values, dual values) is an EXACT optimal solution of the perturbed problem. - The modifications above are smaller than the associated tolerances as defined in the comment for solution_feasibility_tolerance (*). (*): This is the only place where the guarantee is not tight since we compute the upper bounds with scalar product of the primal/dual solution and the initial problem coefficients with only double precision.
 Note that whether or not this option is true, we still check the primal/dual infeasibility and objective gap.
 However if it is false, we don't move the primal/dual values within their bounds and leave them untouched.

-optional bool provide_strong_optimal_guarantee = 24 [default = true];
+optional bool provide_strong_optimal_guarantee = 24 [default = true];- Specified by:

 - Whether the provideStrongOptimalGuarantee field is set.